- 1 What Is Intermittent Fasting versus Alternative Day fasting

 An even better argument for intermittent fasting is that regimented intermittent fasting periods combined with earlier mealtimes work with, rather than against, your hormonal rhythms to promote a healthier metabolism.
 Your appetite, energy expenditure, satiety (feeling full), and fat storage all respond to hormonal and environmental cues like your sleep-wake cycle.
 Eating on a regimented schedule, like intermittent fasting, can help you optimize your eating habits for weight maintenance, weight gain, and weight loss.[5, 6]

-Research hints at the far-reaching implications of intermittent fasting for diverse populations.
+Research shows multiple benefits from any type of fasting, including intermittent fasting.
 The brain, weight loss, and fitness benefits make intermittent fasting an appealing option for anyone looking to improve their health, especially for people with type 2 diabetes or anyone trying to maintain weight loss after obesity.

 Slowed Aging and Improved Longevity

 Caloric restriction has received a lot of press the last few years for its role in extending lifespan in animal studies, but it’s near impossible to ethically study long-term food restriction on humans.
 Intermittent fasting triggers the same effects of caloric restriction, so you get the improved aging and a longer, healthier lifespan.

 Intermittent fasting holds several benefits for the brain.
 Tightly regulating your eating schedule seems to improve memory, generate new neurons, enhance brain recovery after trauma, elevate mood, and lower your risk of the cognitive decline associated with aging.[8, 9]